KamKam0/datebook/README.md

 const DateBook = require("@kamkam1_0/datebook")
 let Calendar = new DateBook.Calendar()

-Calendar.ToText()
+Calendar.toText()
-Calendar.ToBuffer()
+Calendar.toBuffer()
-Calendar.getDownloadInfos()//Gives you the infos based on the simulation of the download-> {name: "01/01/1190", extension: "ics", buffer}
+Calendar.downloadInfos()//Gives you the infos based on the simulation of the download-> {name: "01/01/1190", extension: "ics", buffer}
 ```

 ### Downloading